Medication to Treat Alcohol Withdrawal Symptoms

 - Sleepiness, stupor, or fatigue (this can include a deep sleep that lasts for a day or longer)

-Management of DT should be in a hospital or residential detox treatment centre as intensive medical care may be required. (https://patient.info/doctor/acute-alcohol-withdrawal-and-delirium-tremens)
+The DTs are a medical emergency and can be life-threatening if not treated properly.
+Management of DT should be in a hospital or residential detox treatment centre as intensive medical care may be required. (https://patient.info/doctor/acute-alcohol-withdrawal-and-delirium-tremens).
+To treat withdrawal symptoms, your GP provides a personalised treatment program to prevent severe reactions during the detoxification process.

 What is Post-Acute Withdrawal Syndrome (PAWS)?

-Whilst PAWS is not an official diagnosis and is not found in the DSM-5 there have been regular enough occurrences of symptoms that come along after the initial withdrawal symptoms of early abstinence and are uncomfortable or aggravating enough to cause some to relapse merely to relieve those nagging symptoms.
+Whilst PAWS is not an official diagnosis and is not found in the DSM-5 there have been regular enough occurrences of symptoms that come along after the initial withdrawal symptoms of early abstinence from alcohol intake.
+These severe alcohol withdrawal symptoms are uncomfortable or aggravating enough to cause some to relapse merely to relieve those nagging symptoms.

 There is a correlation between two factors: the amount of damage alcohol abuse did to the nervous system over the years and the amount of stress experienced during recovery.
-These factors contribute to a person experiencing ongoing symptoms including anxiety, low energy, trouble sleeping, and delayed reflexes, and can last from several months to a year.
-These persistent symptoms are generally minor and can be assisted with medication. (https://www.verywellmind.com/is-paws-real-or-another-relapse-excuse-4109902)
+These factors contribute to a person experiencing ongoing alcohol withdrawal symptoms, low energy, trouble sleeping, and delayed reflexes, and can last from several months to a year.
+These are persistent yet mild withdrawal symptoms and can be assisted with medication during the treatment process. (https://www.verywellmind.com/is-paws-real-or-another-relapse-excuse-4109902)

 Medications used to Treat Alcohol Withdrawal

-As the recommended medication for use during alcohol detox, to help ease feelings of anxiety or panic and have been shown to reduce any seizures that may be experienced during withdrawal.
+Benzodiazepines are medications that can be used to treat alcohol withdrawal symptoms experienced during alcohol addiction treatment.
+As the recommended medication for use during alcohol detox, it helps to treat anxiety or panic and have been shown to reduce any alcohol withdrawal seizures that may be experienced during substance abuse treatment.

-There are specifically FDA-approved benzodiazepines in both the long-acting and shorter-acting classes:
+There are specifically FDA-approved benzodiazepines in both the long-acting and shorter-acting classes that can be prescribed for treating alcohol withdrawal:

 - Chlordiazepoxide (Librium) – Chlordiazepoxide is the most prescribed during alcohol withdrawal, the dosage is generally reduced over the 5 – 7 days that a typical acute withdrawal lasts.
 You would be assessed daily to ensure that your withdrawal symptoms are being adequately eased.